syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-As we disscussed above you can set HeaderRowHeight and RowHeight for SfDataGrid via storyboard refer the below image.
+As we discussed above you can set HeaderRowHeight and RowHeight for SfDataGrid via storyboard refer the below image.

 ![SfDataGrid properties](SfDataGrid_images/GettingStarted_HeaderRowHeight_RowHeight_ios.png)